VATSALVARSHNEY108/B.O.I.-MARK-2/docs/UPDATED_CHATBOT_GUIDE.md

 1. **Choose a Chatbot** (Simple Chat is selected by default)
    - Click "🚀 Simple Chat" button
-   - Or click "🤖 VATSAL Assistant" button
+   - Or click "🤖 BOI Assistant" button

 2. **Start a Conversation**
    - Click "▶️ Start Conversation" button to get a greeting